Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 Diagnosis and treatment of gonorrhea

-• Drink plenty of fluids;
+• Drink a large number of liquids;

-• Exclude spicy food from the diet;
+• Eliminate spicy foods from your diet;

-• Give up alcohol and smoking.
+• Quit alcohol and smoking.

 The thing is that they are surrounded by a special protective capsule that prevents them from interacting with human immunoglobulin.
-The duration of treatment is also explained by the fact that gonococci also produce beta-lactamase, which neutralizes the effect of most modern antibiotics.
+The duration of treatment is also explained by the fact that gonococci produce beta-lactamase, which neutralizes the effect of most modern antibiotics.

 Etiology